bgayman/FlipBook/README.md

         // Get the scale of the screen that we capturing on as we'll want to apply the scale when animating for the composition let scale = view.window?.screen.scale ??
 1.0

-        // Start recording when we appear, here we're recording view that will act as the background for our layer animation flipBook.startRecording(myBackgroundView, compositionAnimation: { layer in
+        // Start recording when we appear, here we're recording a view that will act as the background for our layer animation flipBook.startRecording(myBackgroundView, compositionAnimation: { layer in

             // create a gradient layer